 2. Fresh juices: These are healthy and you have several options to choose from.
 Serve at room temperature and parents will be happy too!

 3. Milkshakes or smoothies: These can be made at home and are another popular choice.

-The birthday cake and the cake-cutting is usually the most exciting part of a birthday party.
-But, apart from the main cake, you can have other delicious options as dessert or sweet treats.
+The birthday cake and the cake-cutting ceremony is usually the most exciting part of a birthday party.
+But, apart from the main cake, you can have other delicious options for dessert or sweet treats.

-So, there you have it, simple yet super food ideas that will transform your child’s birthday party from a regular party into an extra-fun one.
-Put in some effort, think up innovative and ingenious party games to make things even more exciting for your child and the little guests.
-More important, these are occasions and memories your child will cherish for years to come.
+So, there you have it, simple yet super food ideas that will transform your kid’s birthday party from a regular event into one with extra fun.
+Put in some effort, think of innovative and ingenious party games to make the party even more exciting for your child and other little guests.
+More importantly, these are occasions and memories that your child will cherish for years to come.

 More For You

 More for you

 Independent and Well-spoken

 "As a child, I was inspired by my mother.
 She was always elegantly dressed, independent, well-spo...

 Taking the Board exams in 2020?
 Know what ...